The students of VidyaGyan narrate their stories about their journey to depict how drastically their lives have changed.

 Shikoh Zaidi was just 16-years-old when she began a revolution in her small village in Hardoi district of Uttar Pradesh.
 Fearless in her approach, Shikoh faced difficulties when she planned to educate young girls and women in her village to raise awareness around menstrual hygiene.
 Shikoh herself became aware of the need for ensuring menstrual hygiene practices at VidyaGyan and discussed the myths and taboos around menstruation with her friends at the school.
 Her teachers and mentors encouraged and welcomed her passion to question the age old norms while instilling confidence in her to try and drive change in her village through a summer project around this subject.

-Coming from an economically weak background, Shikoh’s life took a turn when she joined VidyaGyan in the year 2013.
+Coming from a rural background, Shikoh’s life took a turn when she joined VidyaGyan in the year 2013.
 Her determination to transform the lives of young women was nurtured by her teachers.
 She was encouraged to read books which gave her an insight into the real life stories of average Indian women who face tremendous challenges because of their gender.
 This stimulated her passion further and she aspired to follow in the footsteps of great leaders to drive real change on ground.

 During her school vacations, Shikoh implemented awareness drives in her village and went door-to-door to speak about the importance of menstrual hygiene practices.
 She faced resistance from the village women and elderly; however, this did not deter her from her efforts.
 Shikoh screened animated films, organized talks and even demonstrated how to use a sanitary pad without caring much about the giggles and criticism from the shy women of her village.